Stereo neutrino spectrum of 235U fission rejects sterile neutrino hypothesis: Methods

 \subsubsection{Stability of energy reconstruction}

 As the detector response evolves with time, two fine-tunings of the simulation are performed to align the simulated to the experimental distributions of charges on central dates of each phase (28/04/2018 for phase-II and 28/02/2020 for phase-III).
 The evolution of the detector before, between and after these tuning dates is accurately monitored with the weekly $^{54}$Mn calibration runs by computing calibration coefficients (CCs) using the formalism described in \cite{STEREO:2019ztb}.
 Extended Data Fig.~\ref{fig:nH}.a shows a continuous decrease of collected photo-electrons in each cell for the same energy deposits of the source.
 The 10 to 20\% amplitude across the whole duration of the experiment is mainly attributed to the loss of transparency of the liquid scintillator.
-The monitoring of the position of the n-H peak from cosmic events, performed for the same period of time using this set of CCs (Extended Data Fig.~\ref{fig:nH}.b), demonstrates a remarkable time stability of the energy reconstruction with 0.25\% associated uncertainty achieved for each cell.
+The monitoring of the position of the n-H peak from cosmic events, performed for the same period of time using this set of CCs (Extended Data Fig.~\ref{fig:nH}.b), demonstrates a remarkable time stability of the energy reconstruction with 0.25\% associated uncertainty ($1\sigma$ level) achieved for each cell.
+The decrease of collected photo-electrons results in a slow degradation of the energy resolution (Extended Data Fig.~\ref{fig:nH}.c).